Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/docs/02-implementation/delayed-account-creation-implementation.md

-# Payment-First Flow Implementation
+# Delayed Account Creation Implementation

 **Date:** October 27, 2025
 **Status:** ✅ Completed and Deployed
-**Architecture:** True Payment-First (Account created at payment)
+**Architecture:** Account-First with Delayed Creation (Smart Intent-Based)

 ---

 ## 🎯 Overview

-Implemented a true **payment-first** signup flow where Firebase accounts are created **only when users click "Complete Payment"**, eliminating abandoned accounts entirely.
+Implemented a **delayed account-first** signup flow where Firebase accounts are created **when users click "Complete Payment"** (showing clear payment intent), rather than immediately after tier selection.
+This reduces abandoned pending accounts by creating accounts only when users demonstrate commitment to proceed with payment.

+**Important:** This is still an **account-first** approach (accounts created before Stripe payment).
+The key improvement is **delaying** account creation until the user shows clear intent by clicking "Complete Payment", rather than creating accounts immediately after tier selection.

 ---